Mamas & Papas Magazine December/January 2016July 11, 2016

 Booster Seats, (±4 – 6 years/15-25 kg)

-- These safety seats are light and versatile and can only be secured with a three point adult safety belt.
+- These safety seats are light as well as versatile and can only be secured with a three point adult safety belt.

 - Could be used on front or back seat with adult safety belt but preferably on the back seat.